 The country of Luxembourg is tucked away in Western Europe, landlocked by France, Germany, and Belgium.
 It is one of the smallest nations in the world for population and size, covering only 998 square miles and has a population of around 560,000.
 Expats from all over the world are attracted to the country mainly because of its standard of living, colourful history, low crime, diversity and rich culture.
 Here are 11 reasons to move to Luxembourg.

 Located in the heart of Western Europe, Luxembourg offers easy access to numerous cities around the continent.

 With up to nine flights to London on many days, the financial hub of the world is only one-hour away.
 Paris is not even an hour away by plane and is two hours by train.
 Brussels is a three-hour train ride away and it takes just two hours to fly to Berlin.

-2. History and amazing castles.
+2. History and castles

-Throughout the country the remains of a medieval history are displayed from the different museums, statutes, Casemates underground tunnels (built for the defence during the 1600’s) along with the numerous castles and in the architecture of the many towns.
+Throughout the country, the remains of a medieval history are displayed from the different museums, statutes, Casemates underground tunnels (built for the defence during the 1600’s) along with the numerous castles and in the architecture of the many towns.

 Most of the castles are located in the north of the country with the three biggest castles being Vianden (pictured), Clervaux and Bourscheid.